camunda/camunda-docs-cawemo/content/technical-guide/integrations/engine.md

 ---
-title: "Camunda BPM Engine"
+title: 'Camunda BPM Engine'
 weight: 10
-integrationversion: "1.1.0"
+integrationversion: '1.1.0'

 menu:
   main:
-    identifier: "camunda-engine"
+    identifier: 'camunda-engine'
-    parent: "integrations"
+    parent: 'integrations'
-    Pre: "This page describes how you integrate the Camunda BPM Engine with Cawemo."
+    Pre: 'This page describes how you integrate the Camunda BPM Engine with Cawemo.'
 ---

 This plugin offers a link between a Camunda BPM Process Engine and a Cawemo instance.
 It syncs all deployed process definitions to the configured Cawemo account.
 The synced diagrams will be added to a special project with the name as configured in the plugin.

 # Installation

 _Note:_ If you're using Camunda BPM's stand-alone application servers skip this section and download the dependency as a JAR as described below.

 The latest version of this plugin is {{< integrationVersion >}} and can be installed either as a Maven dependency or as a JAR file.

 ## As Maven dependency